 Overall, we found that 52% of CMU undergraduates have access to some type of old academic materials [Survey Page 2 Question 5].
 When asked to indicate the source of access (with multiple sources allowed to be checked) [Survey Page 3 Question 1], we see that although we knew going into this project that fraternities and sororities are scrutinized for having old course materials, something as simple as the Frisbee club or the finance association seems to be equally likely to have provided you access to some kind of old academic material.
-Overall, informal social networks (example: friends) garnered 59 responses as opposed to 23 for student organizations and 21 for the Fraternity/Sorority option.
+Overall, informal social networks (example: friends)

+Given your overallgarnered 59 responses as opposed to 23 for student organizations and 21 for the Fraternity/Sorority option.
 We also had an "other" write-in option that showed we missed a few key sources of access, such as having personally taken a course before, discovering professors' old websites, etc. A handful of our 36-303 classmates kindly informed us that they noticed as much when taking our survey, and our group does suspect that the "other" option has the effect of under representing how popular the aforementioned sources are.
-In terms of what materials students actually use out of everything that they possess, 51.3% of students indicated that they didn't use old academic materials.
-Exams (51) were the most popular option checked (with multiple choices allowed), followed by Homework (41) and Notes (35).
-Again, note that because multiple choices were allowed to be checked, no comparisons can be made regarding the proportion of students whose source was an informal social network versus a student organization, etc.